Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

     [Area("Customer")] in homecontroller.cs
      move views into controller
-     coorected the errors i the error.html file i Have no errors still my application lost its connection with local host changed the location for shared and changed the start up file `
+     coorected the errors i the error.html file
+I Have no errors still my application lost its connection with local host changed the location for shared and changed the start up file

+started 2 part`

 2022-11-04    0541
 created a new folder name admin in areas, then deleted models and data folder.
 0547